Associate of Science

 The study of chemistry opens doors to satisfying careers and to a professional life in which the tendency to ask â€śwhyâ€ť can lead to rewarding endeavors.

 Chemistry is a versatile subject area and the pursuit of a career in chemistry can be a most intellectually satisfying experience; no other basic science touches and shapes as many aspects of modern society as chemistry.

-The core courses required for the A.S. degree at County College of Morris (CCM) prepare the student to transfer to and attain a B.S. or B.A. degree; to attend health-related professional schools in medicine, dentistry, pharmacy, physical therapy and chiropractic; or to start a career in chemistry.
+The core courses required for the Associate of Science (A.S.) degree at CCM prepare the student to transfer to a four-year institution and earn a B.S. or B.A. degree; to attend health-related professional schools in medicine, dentistry, pharmacy, physical therapy and chiropractic; or to start a career in chemistry.